julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Iron appears in pregnancy folklore almost everywhere.

-A key under the pillow.
+- A key under the pillow.
-Scissors beneath the mattress.
+- Scissors beneath the mattress.
-A knife near the cradle.
+- A knife near the cradle.
-A nail hidden at the threshold.
+- A nail hidden at the threshold.

-Not for violence.
+Not for violence, but for defense.

-For defense.

 Iron was believed to repel wandering spirits and disruptive forces, especially those that preyed on women in childbirth or newborn children.

 Midwives knew this.
 Old women knew this.

 The object was often hidden, because protection did not need performance.